Forecast grade data: how to assess data providers to ensure quality

 Many of the characteristics that make data scalable and easy to use can be baked into the sub-questions of the six industry dimensions of quality.
 For example: standardization is a critical component of consistency.
 But we want to call this step out independently because it is particularly important at the moment as most companies are running with fewer team members than previously.

 Having one uniform format is critical, especially when wrangling many different kinds of information.
-For example, PredictHQ tracks 18 categories of events (and counting), which vary from unscheduled severe weather events through to sports games to school holidays.
+For example, PredictHQ tracks 19 categories of events, which vary from unscheduled severe weather events through to sports games to observances.
 Each of these have different impact, durations, locations and come from a range of sources, so require different enrichment.

 Not only does data need to be easy for your models to ingest, but it must produce actionable output.
 For example, data that has ineffective de-duplication models will forecast false-positive demand, causing your team to prepare for a surge that does not occur, potentially wasting millions.